Jacobventer/iot_environmental_data_pipeline/readme.md

 ## Overview
 This project implements a portable environmental monitoring pipeline for a municipal information service.

-Environmental sensor telemetry is loaded into MongoDB, analysed for abnormal conditions and transformed into a dashboard.
+Environmental sensor telemetry data is loaded into MongoDB, analysed for abnormal conditions and transformed into a dashboard.
 The system generates environmental alerts, monitoring information and a dashboard to help Kungwini municipal city planners.

 This project was developed as part of a Data Engineering portfolio assignment.